dart-portals/portals/portals/README.md

 String key = await portal.waitForLink();
 ```

-Let the user transcribes the `phrase` to the second user in the real world.
+Let the user transcribe the `phrase` to the second user in the real world.
 The second user can then link the two portals:

 ```dart